UPPMAX/HPC-python/docs/parallel.rst

     $ export OMP_NUM_THREADS=4
     $ python call_fortran_code_openmp.py
-    Integral value is -3.496950e-07, Error is 3.496950e-07 Time spent: 0.37 sec
+    Integral value is 4.492945e-12, Error is 4.492945e-12 Time spent: 0.37 sec

-More information about how OpenMP works can be found in the material of a periodic `OpenMP course <https://github.com/hpc2n/OpenMP-Collaboration>`_ offered by SNIC.
+More information about how OpenMP works can be found in the material of a previous `OpenMP course <https://github.com/hpc2n/OpenMP-Collaboration>`_ offered by some of us.

 Distributed
 -----------